 Congratulations!
 You have a new job.
-Now it's time to prepare to get off to a great start with your new employer.
-When you receive and accept a job offer, there are a lot of practical things you should do before your first day to allow for a smooth transition.
+Of course, you want to prepare for a great start with your new employer.
+After you've accepted a job offer, there are a lot of practical steps you should take before your first day to ensure a smooth transition.

-If there are any other things you need to be taken care of at home while you’re at the office—if you have a pet that needs to be walked and fed, or plants that need to be watered—be sure to hire someone to do these tasks before you begin work.
+What else will need to be taken care of around the house?
+If you have pets or plants that need attention while you're away, be sure to hire someone to do these tasks before you begin work.

-Make sure you know exactly how to get to your new office, and how long it will take.
-If you are taking public transportation, make sure you know any and all stops and transfers you will need to take.
+Make sure you know exactly how to get to your new workplace, and how long it will take.
+If you will take public transportation, confirm all stops and transfers you will need to take.

-Practice going to work one or two times before work starts so you will know how long the commute is (be sure to leave around the time you plan to leave for work, so you can account for any traffic).
-You might want to come up with a backup route too, just in case, traffic is particularly bad one day.
-On your first day, leave 10 minutes earlier than you think you need to—just in case.
+Practice going to work a few times before your job starts so you will know how long the commute is.
+Be sure to go around the time you plan to leave for work, so you can account for any traffic.
+You might want to come up with a backup route for days that traffic is particularly bad.
+When that first day arrives, you don't want to be late.
+Leave 10 minutes earlier than you think you need to—just in case.

 Plan Your Outfit

-Choose your outfit for the first day of work a few days in advance.
+Choose your outfit for the first day of work a week in advance.
 This will give you time to wash, iron, dry clean, or hem any clothing items.
-If you are unsure of how you should dress on the first day, you can call your company’s human resources representative for advice.
+If you are unsure of how you should dress on the first day, call your company’s human resources representative or your new manager for advice.

-Remember, it is best to dress on the conservative side for the first couple weeks of work.
-Once you get a feel for the office culture, you can begin to dress somewhat more casually, if that is what your officemates do.
+If you can't get a clear answer, it's best to dress conservatively for the first couple of weeks.
+Once you get a feel for the office culture, you can begin to dress more casually, if that is what your office-mates do.

 Get Your Materials Together

-If you are unsure about whether people tend to buy or bring their lunch, pack a lunch for day one, just in case.
-If there is anything else that your boss or human resources representative told you to bring to work, be sure you have it.
-Also, make sure you have a professional-looking bag or briefcase for all your things.
+If you are unsure about whether people tend to buy or bring lunch, pack one for the first day, just to be safe.
+Review anything else that your boss or human resources representative told you to bring, and be sure you have everything.
+Also, make sure you have a professional-looking bag or briefcase for your things.

-If you are working from home, make sure you have all the tools you will need in your office.
-These tools might include a computer, printer, scanner, telephone, pens, and paper, etc. Clean and arrange your office space before your first day so you can start work with an organized workspace.
+If you are working from home, your list might be a little shorter.
+But make sure you have all the tools you will need in your home office.
+These might include a computer, printer, scanner, telephone, pens, paper, and more.

 Research the Company

-If you have a friend who knows someone at the company, you might also consider asking your friend to set up a coffee date for you and your future coworker.
-This way, you can get to know at least one friendly face at work before your first day.
+If you have a friend who knows someone at the company, consider asking your friend to set up a coffee meeting for you and your future co-worker.
+It doesn't hurt to know at least one friendly face at work on your first day.